PinoTsao/Memo/boot/boot.md

 Out of the extreme interest into the low level things, I have done this: analyzing Linux booting process base on X86.
 This is the memo record all the details about it.

-To get this work done, one need to know but not limited to: X86 arch, compilation, linkage, hardware details, etc. For X86 arch, the authoritative documents are [Intel® 64 and IA-32 Architectures Software Developer’s Manual](https://software.intel.com/en-us/articles/intel-sdm), it has 10 volumes, we use SDM 1, SDM 2, SDM 3a, etc to its specific volume.
+To get this work done, one need to know but not limited to: X86 arch, compilation, linkage, hardware details, etc. For X86 arch, the authoritative documents are [Intel® 64 and IA-32 Architectures Software Developer’s Manual](https://software.intel.com/en-us/articles/intel-sdm), it has 10 volumes, we use SDM 1, SDM 2, SDM 3a, etc to refer to them.

 ## 1st instruction after Power-up